 Combining the two in a business owner’s policy will often save money instead of buying two separate policies.
 In addition, other coverages such as loss of income may also be included in the business owner’s policy.

 Workers' compensation insures your employees from any on the job injury.
 This policy will cover medical treatment, rehab, and pay a portion of earnings until the employee returns to work.
 In return for this type of coverage, in most cases, it prohibits the employee from suing the business.
 This coverage must be purchased separately.

 Two other forms of liability insurance should be considered by the salon owner.

 The first is professional liability insurance.
 If a client sues for damages as a result of work performed or negligence, the general liability policy may not cover this claim.

 The second type of additional liability insurance is product liability insurance.
 If the salon is selling products to clients for home use, this coverage should be seriously considered, even if the products are not manufactured by the business.

 Ask your agent if this coverage may be available through a business owner’s policy or should be purchased separately.

 Salon owners need to work with a licensed insurance professional to best determine the proper coverage for the business.
-An insurance professional will walk you through thought the types of coverage available and how best to develop a complete insurance package.
+An insurance professional will walk you through the types of coverage available and how best to develop a complete insurance package.